eddyzow/cold-brew-express/JOURNAL.md

 total time spent so far: (research, development, design) not including building: approx. 21 hours (yes this is an average of like 7 hours a day)

-since the design is such a small part of this project in comparison to actually putting the scooter together, i will be receiving 6 points for the design and 4 points for creating a working version!
+since the design is such a small part of this project in comparison to actually putting the scooter together, i will be receiving 6 points for the design and 4 points for creating a working scooter!

 # hack club highway journal entry 6 (5/18/25)
-## cad done!
+## cad is done!

 ![image](https://github.com/user-attachments/assets/7f137751-45b0-483e-bb49-27f31a800087)

-i believe i've cadded the entirety of the main frame of the scooter! yes, i haven't added things like the throttle but these are parts that are added to the scooter later. wiring will be taped down the side of the handlebar with electrical tape and routed through the hole in the neck between the head tube and the base.
+i believe i've cadded the entirety of the main frame of the scooter! yes, i haven't added things like the throttle but these are the parts that are added to the scooter later as accessories. wiring will be taped down the side of the handlebar with electrical tape and routed through the hole in the neck between the head tube and the base.

 here's what the internals look like: